Tommy Thompson

-Tommy George Thompson (born November 19, 1941) is an American Republican politician who most recently served as interim president of the University of Wisconsin System from 2020 to 2022.
-A member of the Republican Party, he previously served as the 42nd governor of Wisconsin from 1987 to 2001 and 19th United States secretary of Health and Human Services from 2001 to 2005, in the cabinet of President George W. Bush.
+Tommy George Thompson (born November 19, 1941) is an American politician who served as the 19th United States secretary of Health and Human Services from 2001 to 2005 in the cabinet of President George W. Bush.
+A member of the Republican Party, he was the 42nd governor of Wisconsin from 1987 to 2001 and Republican floor leader in the Wisconsin State Assembly from 1981 to 1987.
+Thompson is the longest-serving governor in Wisconsin history and is the only person to be elected to the office four times.

-He is the longest-serving governor in Wisconsin history, holding office from January 1987 until February 2001, and is the only person to be elected to the office four times.
 During his tenure as governor he was also chair of Amtrak, the nation's passenger rail service.
 He was chairman of the Republican Governors Association in 1991 and 1992, and the National Governors Association in 1995 and 1996.
 After his time in the Bush Administration, Thompson became a partner in the law-firm Akin Gump and Independent Chairman of Deloitte's Center for Health Solutions.
 He has served on the boards of 22 other organizations.
+Thompson most recently served as interim president of the University of Wisconsin System from 2020 to 2022.

 Thompson was a candidate for President of the United States, running in the 2008 Republican Party presidential primaries, but withdrew from the race before voting began.
 He was the Republican nominee for United States Senate in Wisconsin in the 2012 election, vying to replace retiring senator Herb Kohl, but was defeated by Democrat Tammy Baldwin in what was his only statewide election loss.

 Early life, education, and military service

 Childhood and family

 Thompson was born in Elroy, Wisconsin.
 His mother, Julie (née Dutton), was a teacher, and his father, Allan Thompson, owned and ran a gas station and country grocery store.
-His brother, the late Ed Thompson, was a mayor of Tomah, Wisconsin, and was the Libertarian Party nominee for Governor of Wisconsin in 2002.
+His brother, the late Ed Thompson, was a mayor of Tomah, Wisconsin, and was the Libertarian Party nominee for governor of Wisconsin in 2002.

-He has a daughter, Kelli Thompson, who is a lawyer working as Wisconsin's state public defender.
+He has a daughter, Kelli Thompson, who was Wisconsin's state public defender until she stepped down in 2023.